nanomq/nanomq/README.md

   --cacert                   Path to the file containing PEM-encoded CA certificates -E, --cert                 Path to a file containing the user certificate --key                      Path to the file containing the user's private PEM-encoded key --keypass                  String containing the user's password.
-Only used if the private keyfile is password-protected --verify                   Set verify peer certificate (default: false) --fail                     Server will fail if the client does not have a certificate to send (default: false)
+                             Only used if the private keyfile is password-protected --verify                   Set verify peer certificate (default: false) --fail                     Server will fail if the client does not have a certificate to send (default: false) --log_level   <level>      The level of log output (level: trace, debug, info, warn, error, fatal) (default: warn) --log_file    <file_path>  The path of the log file --log_stdout  <true|false> Enable/Disable console log output (default: true) --log_syslog  <true|false> Enable/Disable syslog output (default: false)
 ```

 - `start`, `restart`, and `stop` command is mandatory as it indicates whether you want to start a new broker, or replace an existing broker with a new one, or stop a running broker;